DJ LeMahieu Player Props: Yankees vs. Mariners

 DJ LeMahieu At The Plate

-- LeMahieu is batting .232 with 10 doubles, two triples, seven home runs and 17 walks.
+- LeMahieu has 10 doubles, two triples, seven home runs and 17 walks while batting .232.

-- LeMahieu has driven home a run in 18 games this season (29.5%), including more than one RBI in 8.2% of his games.
+- LeMahieu has an RBI in 18 of 61 games this year, with multiple RBI in five of them.

-- In 21 of 61 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 34.4% of his games this season, with more than one run scored in 6.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.